Derived deformation theory of algebraic structures: The tangent Lie algebra of homotopy automorphims

 is an equivalence.
-Taking the formal completions at the appropriate base points and applying the $Lie$-algebra $\infty$-functor combined with Proposition~\ref{P:hautcplx}, we obtain the desired equivalence of homotopy fiber sequences of Lie algebras. \end{proof} As we have already seen, the forgetfull functor mapping $P_\infty$-algebras to their underlying complexes induces a morphism of the homotopy automorphisms derived prestack groups of both categories. \begin{lem} Let $(X,\psi)$ be a $P_\infty$-algebra.
-The forgetful derived formal group morphism
+Taking the formal completions at the appropriate base points and applying the $Lie$-algebra $\infty$-functor combined with Proposition~\ref{P:hautcplx}, we obtain the desired equivalence of homotopy fiber sequences of Lie algebras. \end{proof}

-has a section in derived formal groups. \end{lem} \begin{proof} By Lemma~\ref{L:hautasLoop}, since being group-like is a property, it is sufficient to construct a $E_1$-monoid morphism